 If their athletic achievements are the primary reason that a prospect wins such a scholarship, a non-recruited walk-on can accept the scholarship with no consequences.

-A recruited walk-on, however, would be considered a “counter” and the value of their outside scholarship would count against the baseball team’s limit of 11.7 scholarships.
+A recruited walk-on, however, would be considered a “counter” and the value of their outside scholarship may count against the baseball team’s limit of 11.7 scholarships.
 This could result in the prospect being required to decline the scholarship so that its value does not cause the baseball team to exceed their scholarship limit.

 Keep in mind that regardless of whether an athlete was recruited or not recruited: